bareos/bareos/docs/manuals/en/new_main_reference/source/chapter17/disk.rst

 Now suppose you want to use multiple Pools, which means multiple Volumes, or suppose you want each client to have its own Volume and perhaps its own directory such as /home/bareos/client1 and /home/bareos/client2 ... .
 With the single Storage and Device definition above, neither of these two is possible.
 Why?
 Because Bareos disk storage follows the same rules as tape devices.
 Only one Volume can be mounted on any Device at any time.
 If you want to simultaneously write multiple Volumes, you will need multiple Device resources in your |bareosSd| configuration and thus multiple Storage resources in your |bareosDir| configuration.

 Okay, so now you should understand that you need multiple Device definitions in the case of different directories or different Pools, but you also need to know that the catalog data that Bareos keeps contains only the Media Type and not the specific storage device.
 This permits a tape for example to be re-read on any compatible tape drive.
-The compatibility being determined by the Media Type (**Media Type**:sup:`Dir`:sub:`Storage`\  and
+The compatibility being determined by the Media Type (:config:option:`dir/storage/MediaType`\  and
-**Media Type**:sup:`Sd`:sub:`Device`\ ).
+:config:option:`sd/device/MediaType`\ ).
 The same applies to disk storage.
-Since a volume that is written by a Device in say directory :file:`/home/bareos/backups` cannot be read by a Device with an **Archive Device**:sup:`Sd`:sub:`Device`\  = :file:`/home/bareos/client1`, you will not be able to restore all your files if you give both those devices **Media Type**:sup:`Sd`:sub:`Device`\  = File.
+Since a volume that is written by a Device in say directory :file:`/home/bareos/backups` cannot be read by a Device with an :config:option:`sd/device/ArchiveDevice`\  = :file:`/home/bareos/client1`, you will not be able to restore all your files if you give both those devices :config:option:`sd/device/MediaType`\  = File.
 During the restore, Bareos will simply choose the first available device, which may not be the correct one.
 If this is confusing, just remember that the Directory has only the Media Type and the Volume name.
-It does not know the **Archive Device**:sup:`Sd`:sub:`Device`\  (or the full path) that is specified in the |bareosSd|.
+It does not know the :config:option:`sd/device/ArchiveDevice`\  (or the full path) that is specified in the |bareosSd|.
 Thus you must explicitly tie your Volumes to the correct Device by using the Media Type.

 Example for two clients, separate devices and recycling
 -------------------------------------------------------